avto-dev/amqp-rabbit-laravel-queue/README.md

 #### State storing

-Using this package you can store any valiables (except resources and callable entities) between job restarts (just use trait `WithJobStateTrait` in your job class).
+Using this package you can store any variables (except resources and callable entities) between job restarts (just use trait `WithJobStateTrait` in your job class).
 But you should remember - state is available only inside job `handle` method.

+#### Consumer custom tag prefix

+Every consumer has an identifier that is used by client libraries to determine what handler to invoke for a given delivery.
+Their names vary from protocol to protocol.
+Consumer tags and subscription IDs are two most commonly used terms.

+If you want to add custom prefix to the consumer tag, you can specify it with an additional argument in the `AvtoDev\AmqpRabbitLaravelQueue\Worker::__construct` method.

 ### :warning: Warning